A Park for Everyone

 Wheelchairs get bogged down in sand.
 A child without upper body strength can fall out of a swing.
 Children with autism or other disorders may find a playground's chaos overwhelming.

 That is going to change in Redwood City, which is planning to build a playground that will delight children -- and adults -- regardless of age or ability.
-To contribute to the effort, the Board of Supervisors has awarded $50,000 toward the playground that will be built in Red Morton Park.
+To contribute to the effort, the Board of Supervisors has awarded a total of $125,000 toward the playground that will be built in Red Morton Park.
 The funds are from Measure K, a countywide sales tax extension approved by voters in 2016.

-"If you've ever seen a child's face light up with delight at the sight of a playground, then you know why it's so important that we as a community support this effort," said Supervisor Warren Slocum, who recommended the County funding.
+"If you've ever seen a child's face light up with delight at the sight of a playground, then you know why it's so important that we as a community support this effort," said Supervisor Warren Slocum, whose District 4 includes Redwood City.
 "This allocation will help furnish a playground that will provide all children of all abilities the opportunity to play together."

 Redwood City is working with the Magical Bridge Foundation, a nonprofit group founded by a Palo Alto mother seeking a safe and fun place for her daughter, who has developmental challenges, to play with other kids.
 Magical Bridge opened a playground in Palo Alto's Mitchell Park in April 2015.
 It's heralded for being "more inclusive and more challenging than the standard California playground."